 Through sustained practice twists along with backbends gives us confidence and helps in building an overly introversive personality.

-5. Inverted asana – Literally change our perspective and behavioral patterns upside own.
+5. Inverted postures – Literally change our perspective and behavioral patterns upside own.
 They give us an insight into our life from another angle.
 Inversions help to purify our mind and bring peace and harmony even when our worldview feels shaken

 In addition to the asana groups discussed, following are some specific yoga asana poses that assist you to not only cultivate awareness of your emotions but also can be useful for releasing negative emotions.

-1. Frustration in the Body: In general frustration comes when we are not flowing with the experiences of our lives.
+1. Frustration in the Body – In general frustration comes when we are not flowing with the experiences of our lives.
 If not checked frustrations can collect in our body.
 Many of us feel it in our shoulders, neck, low back and hip region.

 Through a regular asana practice, and particularly through the asanas that work specifically on these areas, many of our frustrations can be released.
 In shavasana by breathing through your belly and putting all of your awareness into the breath you can more easily observe and step back from your emotions.